Nikita the Tanner: The legend

 This Eastern European fairy tale set in Kyiv begins when a Slavic dragon, Zmey Gorynych, attacks the lands of the Kievan Rus', taking beautiful girls as prisoners.
 One day the dragon kidnapped the daughter of the Kievan prince.
 To find out the dragon's weakness, the Kievan prince's daughter pretended to fall in love with the dragon.
-Gorynych revealed to the prince's daughter there was only one person who could defeat him: a tanner from Kiev named Nikita.
+Gorynych revealed to the prince's daughter there was only one person who could defeat him: a tanner from Kyiv named Nikita.
 The princess then told this secret to her pigeon, who then flew to alert her father, the prince.
 The prince went to Nikita the tanner's house to ask for help.
 The Kievan prince found it difficult to persuade Nikita into fighting.
 Nikita (a bogatyr) refused the wealth and power that the prince offered him.
 Eventually, the Kievan prince gathered hundreds of children in front of Nikita's house, who begged Nikita to save them from Gorynych's attacks.
 Only then did Nikita agree to fight.

 Nikita then went to Gorynych's lair, and, after a long fight, had the dragon heavily beaten with his heavy wooden club.
 Frightened, the dragon offered Nikita to become allies and rule the world together.
 Nikita demanded that they split the world and plow the border of their halves, then used the dragon to pull the plow instead of a plowing horse.
 After they plowed a furrow across the land, Nikita demanded that they plow further to divide the sea as well.
 The foolish Gorynych obeyed and ultimately drowned.